johnalison/WorkingPhilosophy/Lists.md

 - Phrenology measure mental essences as bumps on the skull
 - Infants prior to the 1980s where not anesthetized during major surgery, on belief that couldnt feel pain.
 - Early plastics were designed to look like wood.
+- Not long ago psychologists doubted the importance of the emotional bond between parents and children even among humans.
+Childcare experts warned that children who were hugged and kissed by their parents would grow up to be needy, egotistical and insecure adults

 # Things where experts disagree
 Can tell where we don't really understand problems when experts wildly disagree.
 In these cases understand BOTH sides.
 Silly to pick one.